 Since my PhD I have done research is in the field of environmental microbiology.
 The topic of my PhD thesis was the study of antagonistic relationships in anoxygenic phototrophic bacteria, with an ecophysiological approach.
 Since my postdoc period I have been studying microbial communities in polluted environments.
 I have created a research group at UIB together with Dr. Rafael Bosch within the Group of Microbiology.
 Our current research is focused on studying microbial communities in marine environments chronically-polluted with hydrocarbons, and the role of the Roseobacter group in degradation of these pollutants.
 We combine global approaches for community analysis (metagenomics) with studies on the genomics, biochemistry and physiology of hydrocarbon degrading bacteria.
 I have participated in 23 research projects or research actions at international, national and local level.
 I have been principal investigator in six of them.
 My research has been published in international journals (ID ORCID 0000-0001-5769-9500), and has been presented in national and international conferences.

-I am member of the Environmental Microbiology Group de la EU-US Task Force on Biotechnology Research, and of the Editorial Board of journals Environmental Microbiology/Environmental Microbiology Reports and FEMS Microbiology Ecology, as well as several scientific societies (Societat Catalana de Biologia, Sociedad Española de Microbiología, Sociedad Española de Biotecnología, Society for Applied Microbiology UK, American Society for Microbiology).
+I am member of the Editorial Board of journals Environmental Microbiology/Environmental Microbiology Reports and FEMS Microbiology Ecology, as well as several scientific societies (Societat Catalana de Biologia, Sociedad Española de Microbiología, Sociedad Española de Biotecnología, Society for Applied Microbiology UK, American Society for Microbiology).